mariussoutier/reactivemongo-rest-interface/README.md

 Generic REST interface
 ----------------------

+`Under development`

-To enable a full REST service supporting insert and update, leave the simpleProxy on disabled and set the mongoUri to your MongoDB server(s).
+To enable a full REST service supporting insert and update, leave the `simpleProxy` disabled and set the mongoUri to your MongoDB server(s).

 ```bash